Bottles of mead, an alcoholic drink made from fermented honey, which is sacred beverage among some Pagans.

 As kindred members cleansed themselves and formed a circle in the grass, several bottles of home-brewed mead waited nearby.
 A kindred officer poured the mead into a roughly two-foot drinking horn, which participants passed counter-clockwise.
 In successive rounds, participants took turns recognizing gods, goddesses, and other entities of choice, offering them mead and then sipping from or kissing the horn.
 At the end of the ceremony, any remaining mead would be poured out as a gift to the earth.

-Audio collage of several heathens participating in the 2016 Midsummer Symbel (pictured above).
+Several heathens participate in the 2016 Midsummer Symbel (pictured above).

 “Mead was the drink that binds families and kin, so to share at blot and symbels is the strengthening of bonds,” Jenn said.